huyoujinlab/scRCAT-seq/README.md

 ---
-Some packages required in this study on R 3.5.0 was listed below:
+### Here are some sofewares and packages used in this publication.

+on R 3.5.0:

 1) basicTrendline 2.0.3
 2) broom 0.5.2